russell-archer/InfoPlistMove/README.md

 # Xcode Move Info.plist to Folder
-## Resolving issues when moving Info.plist out of the project root Folder
+## Resolving issues when moving Info.plist out of the project root

 With a large project it's often useful to move your Info.plist file into a "support" folder, along with other files like storyboards, etc.: